-The Principal's Award is allocated at the discretion of the Principal to a candidate who has achieved an exceptional level in her particular area of expertise.
+The Principal's Award is allocated at the discretion of the Principal to candidates who have achieved an exceptional level in their particular area of expertise.
 Shortlisted candidates may be invited for an interview with the Principal and Senior Vice-Principal.
 Please note that candidates cannot apply directly for the Principal's Award.